gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 # 1. Replication Flow

-Copy the data from one or multiple (remote) source systems into datasphere(local).
+Copy the data from one or multiple source systems into datasphere(local).
 There is no transformation.

 > [!IMPORTANT]
 >🚩  **It can be used to load the delta data from source BW or S/4HANA systems.**